Jeu de temps / Times Play 2021 (JTTP 2021)

 - All works (except videos) submitted to JTTP will be automatically added to Sonus, the CEC’s online sound library of electroacoustic practices.

-NB: You must create a user account on Sonus.ca in order to submit a work to JTTP.
+You must create a user account on Sonus.ca in order to submit a work to JTTP.
 Do not wait until the last minute to create your account, as this may take a little time, depending on the volume of requests.

-Media Formats for Submission
+Accepted Media Formats

 JTTP only accepts audio files in non-compressed formats (no mp3, etc.).

-Multi-channel Submissions
+Multi-Channel Submissions

 All multi-channel submissions must include: